spatie/laravel-sluggable/README.md

 ```

-To use the generated slug in routes, remember to use Laravel's [implicit route model binding](https://laravel.com/docs/5.8/routing#implicit-binding):
+To use the generated slug as your only route key, use Laravel's [implicit route model binding](https://laravel.com/docs/5.8/routing#implicit-binding):

 ```php
 namespace App;